Logo preload

 In all likelihood, the vast majority of construction companies, regardless of size, are already collecting at least some data on most of these elements.
 Opportunities are often missed to more effectively use this information to connect and correlate with data from safety inspections to provide targeted insights about training requirements and frequency.

-How Fulcrum Adds Value
+How Fulcrum adds value

 To shine more light on the advantages of data-driven safety, Dodge Report invited Fulcrum VP Jake Freivald to contribute his thoughts.
 For data to be useful in driving safety and training initiatives, Freivald says, it must be structured according to these three key criteria:

-• Data must be digitized.
 Compared to paper and spreadsheets, digital information is more amenable to advanced analytics, incorporates multimedia such as video and audio, is less subject to input error and loss, and offers a singular source of information that everyone is always working from.
 Digitizing the data collection process lets you use your own data in new ways.

-• Data must be pervasive.
 Regardless of device or operating system, any employee doing a task on a job site should be able to access, input, and share information in a variety of formats.
 “This isn’t just for people with the word ‘safety’ in their job titles,” Freivald says.
 “You must create a culture of safety.”

-• Data needs to be reliable.
 Data is only as dependable as its methods and execution for collection are consistent.
 For data to be taken seriously and used effectively, rigorous measures need to be in place that guarantee reliability, regardless of who is collecting when or where.

 Download our datasheet on Modernizing mobile construction inspections for a quick preview of Fulcrum’s platform.